Tanabe Chikuunsai II 二代 田辺竹雲斎 (1910-2000)

 Price on request

-Chikuunsai is one of the most famous names in Japanese bamboo art.
-Tanabe Chikuunsai I (1877-1937), rightly regarded as one of the founders of modern Japanese bamboo weaving, started the family business by becoming an independent artist in 1901 after an apprenticeship with Wada Wachisai I, who gave him one of his own former names: Chikuunsai ("Studio of the Bamboo Cloud").
-Along with Iizuka Rōkansai and Yamamoto Chikuryōsai I, "Chikuunsai, Master of the West" was one of the bamboo artists even mentioned by the German architect and design theorist Bruno Taut for his exceptional artistic abilities.
+The Chikuunsai family is one of the most influential lineages in modern Japanese bamboo art.
+Tanabe Chikuunsai I(1877–1937) founded the family legacy by becoming an independent artist in 1901 after training under Wada Wachisai I, who gave him the name Chikuunsai (meaning "Studio of the Bamboo Cloud").
+His exceptional artistry earned him recognition alongside renowned bamboo masters like Iizuka Rōkansai and Yamamoto Chikuryōsai I, with praise even coming from German architect and design theorist Bruno Taut for his outstanding ability.